dstaulcu/PUBG/README.md

 # PUBG Settings Import

-A powershell script that sets preferences for certain mouse, audio and display settings in Windows and in the PUBG Battlegrounds game.
+A powershell script that optimizes mouse, audio and display settings for PUBG Battlegrounds gaming.

 Initial settings derived from @WackyJacky101 youtube videos: